 - C. Assignment Policy.
 All required work must be turned in on time in order that the student may benefit from the corrections and study for future examinations.
 Assigned outside work is DUE ON THE CLASS PERIOD ASSIGNED.
 Late work generally is not acceptable; however, special consideration is subject to instructor discretion for exceptional circumstances.
-The instructor has sole discretion whether the exception is cleared and whether or not the work is acceptable. - D. Grading Policy/Procedure and/or methods of evaluation.
-An accumulative point system will be utilized to determine the final grade that the student will receive for the course.
-The student's grade will be determined by adding the total points earned during the semester from examinations and assignments.
-(Note: See the General College Catalog "Grade and Reports" for explanation of grades and grade point averages.)
-Points will be determined in accordance with the following outline:
+The instructor has sole discretion whether the exception is cleared and whether or not the work is acceptable. - A. D. Grading Policy/Procedures/or Other Methods of Evaluation: An accumulative point system will be utilized to determine the final grade that the student will receive for the class.